JetBrains/compose-multiplatform/tutorials/Development_for_Android/README.md

 ## Usage

 Jetpack Compose interoperability is enabled on publication level - nothing needs to be explicitly enabled.
-The easiest way to start is to use Kotlin Project Wizard with Compose Multiplatform template - one of the target platfoкm is Android.
+The easiest way to start is to use Kotlin Project Wizard with Compose Multiplatform template - one of the target platform is Android.

 If you want to create it manually, the following needs to be done:
 - Create a Kotlin multiplatform project